mrn-aglic/examples/airflow-new-features/dags/feat22/Readme.md

 is to create a Python package and install it to a location that is on the Python path.

-[//]: # (However, this directory may not be on the python path.)

-[//]: # (Why is it important to keep it on the python path?)

-[//]: # (Because of the serialize method of the trigger.)

 Ideally, the module that you install will have its own repo on GitHub and you would install it from the repo while building the Dockerfile.

-Both the scheduler and triggerer need to have the package installed.
+In this case, the module should be installed on both the scheduler and triggerer.

+In my setup, it seems like the module needs to be installed only on the triggerer.
+The dags have access to the module because their located in a package structure that allows them to find it.

+However, the BashOperator, and perhaps some others, won't be able to find it because they are not executing from the dags folder.

 **The logs** for the trigger instance (`HttpTrigger` in the example and its dependencies) **will show in the triggerer